Sustainable economies: What have we learned?

 Alvin Piadasa, Group Sustainability Director

 Alvin is a global advocate for sustainable stewardship approaches to Information Communications Technology (ICT) and battery energy management.
-At TES, Alvin is realising the mission to deliver more holistic sustainable approaches in IT lifecycle services.
+At TES, Alvin is realizing the mission to deliver more holistic sustainable approaches in IT lifecycle services.